 July 13+14+15 : Concerts at the Texas Stadium in Irving, (Dallas county) attended by Prince & Emmanuel Lewis among others.
 During the second concert in Dallas , Eddie Van Halen joins Michael on stage to play his solo guitar on Beat It

 July 29+30+31 : Concerts at the Giants stadium in East Rutherford (New Jersey) attended by Katherine, Janet, Yoko Ono, Sean Lennon, Dominic, Connie, Frank & Eddie Cascio among others.

-Concerts at the Madison Square Garden in New York City attended by many celebrities such as Andy Warhol, Mayor Koch, Cyndi Lauper, Brooke Schields, Bette Midler or Emmanuel Lewis.
+Concert at the Madison Square Garden in New York City attended by many celebrities such as Andy Warhol, Keith Haring, Mayor Koch, Cyndi Lauper, Brooke Schields, Bette Midler or Emmanuel Lewis.
 During his stay in New York , Michael has dinner with Katherine Hepburn at her city townhouse.

-“Don’t Stand Another Chance” is released at the 1st single from “Dream Street”.
+August 13 : “Don’t Stand Another Chance” is released at the 1st single from “Dream Street”.
 Janet does not shoot a video for this song.